All right, 16 days Americans trapped behind enemy lines, and it looks like, well, we're not going to get that many.

 We saw the tragedy 15 years ago to the day, which was pretty unbelievable, which was Hurricane Katrina.

-It's it's everything you know, hopes and dreams get shattered in moments like this for people.
+Hopes and dreams get shattered in moments like this for people.

-Um I read to you earlier the reaction of the military parents.
+I read to you earlier the reaction of the military parents.

-They're they're apoplectic.
+They're apoplectic.

 We're now hours away, and it's over.

-Everybody it'll be gone.
+Everybody, it'll be gone.

-Um we're told to trust the Taliban that they'll do the right thing.
+We're told to trust the Taliban that they'll do the right thing.

 Why would you ever trust the Taliban?